philipfabianek/cuda-patterns/README.md

 This repository is a collection of CUDA projects that implement and optimize the fundamental algorithms, patterns and techniques in GPU programming.
 The projects are based on concepts from the famous "Programming Massively Parallel Processors" (PMPP) textbook.

 Each implementation was profiled with NVIDIA Nsight Compute to inspect metrics like kernel duration, occupancies and various throughputs.
-This approach led to various kernel optimizations and hyperparameter tuning (for my GPU) in the more complex projects.
+This approach led to various kernel optimizations and hyperparameter tuning, specifically for an NVIDIA GeForce RTX 3070.
 All reported speedups are for kernel execution time only and do not include host-device memory transfers.

 Noteworthy projects include: